 The 2015 combined replacement value of the inventory of capital assets for Library Services is \$16.21 million, resulting in a ten-year historical average service level of \$374.25 per capita.
 This historical service level, multiplied by the ten-year net population growth (5,977), results in a ten-year maximum allowable funding envelope of \$2.24 million.
+No excess capacity has been calculated for this service.
 The ten per cent legislated reduction totals \$223,672 and has been deducted from the calculated funding envelope.
 Therefore, the maximum allowable funding envelope brought forward to the development charges calculation is reduced to \$2.01 million.